 The National Student Clearinghouse is the University's authorized agent for providing enrollment verifications through its Student Self-Service program.
-Students can print enrollment verification certificates free of charge by logging onto the myUSA portal and opening the Students tab.
+Students can print enrollment verification certificates free of charge by logging onto the myUSA portal and opening the My Info tab, under My Verification.
 There is a link to Clearinghouse Self-Service.
-Questions regarding loan deferments should be directed to a team member from the Financial Aid office.
+Questions regarding loan deferments should be directed to a team member from the Registrar office.